ADHD-exe/AI-ITS-OVER-9000/PROJECT_LOGS.md

 ```

 # LOGS:

-**Date:** April 2026
-**Files:** `AI-ITS-OVER-9000.user.js`, `PROJECT_LOGS.md`

-### FEATURE ADDED — Panel nav button tooltips
+## 2026-04 - FEATURE ADDED — Panel nav button tooltips

+**Status:** Completed

+**Summary:**
-- **What:** Hovering any of the 7 nav buttons at the top of the floating panel now shows a styled tooltip describing that page's contents and key features.
+Hovering any of the 7 nav buttons at the top of the floating panel now shows a styled tooltip describing that page's contents and key features.
-- **Implementation:** `PAGE_TOOLTIPS` map added. `createCustomTooltip()` updated to use `requestAnimationFrame` for correct positioning of multi-line tooltips, smart above/below placement, and horizontal clamping.
-Tooltip CSS updated: wider (280px max), wrapped lines, themed styling matching the panel.

-### Next Steps
+**Files:**
+- AI-ITS-OVER-9000.user.js
+- PROJECT_LOGS.md

+**Done:**
+- Added `PAGE_TOOLTIPS` map for navigation button descriptions
+- Updated `createCustomTooltip()` for:
+  - requestAnimationFrame positioning
+  - multi-line tooltip support
+  - smart above/below placement logic
+  - horizontal clamping to viewport
+- Updated tooltip CSS:
+  - increased max width to 280px
+  - enabled text wrapping
+  - themed styling aligned with panel UI

+**Next:**
-- Ask for next steps.
+- Define next feature iteration or enhancements

-- `initGistIntegration()` — was a log stub in v1.0.0/v1.0.1; **fixed in v1.0.2** to properly wire Gist on gist.github.com pages

-### What is Broken or Unverified
+**Issues:**

-- Bulk export cross-navigation (noted as Phase 2 in code — uses iframe approach that may be CSP-blocked on some configurations)
+- Bulk export cross-navigation (Phase 2) may be blocked by CSP depending on environment
-- File attach on Claude.ai — ClipboardEvent strategy may not work on all Claude builds
+- File attachment on Claude.ai may fail depending on ClipboardEvent support in different builds
-- `attachSmartEditorLogic` bracket skip — closing char skip only works for textarea, not contenteditable
+- `attachSmartEditorLogic` bracket skipping only works in textarea, not contenteditable elements

-### Recently Modified Files
+**Notes:**
+- `initGistIntegration()` was previously a log stub in v1.0.0/v1.0.1
+- Fixed and fully wired in v1.0.2 for gist.github.com pages

-- `AI-ITS-OVER-9000.user.js` → bumped to v1.0.2, fixed `initGistIntegration()`
+- `AI-ITS-OVER-9000.user.js` version updated to 1.0.2
-- `PROJECT_LOGS.md` → created (this file)

 ---